tethysplatform/tethys/docs/tutorials/thredds/plot_at_location.rst

 3. Load Plot Using JQuery Load
 ==============================

+The `JQuery.load() <https://api.jquery.com/load/>`_ method is used to call a URL and load the returned HTML into the target element.
+In this step, you'll use ``jQuery.load()`` to call the ``get-time-series-plot`` endpoint and load the markup for the plot that is returned into a modal for display to the user.
+This pattern allows you to render the plot dynamically, while still defining it using Python and the Plotly gizmo.

 1. Download this :download:`animated plot loading image <./resources/plot-loader.gif>` or find one that you like and save it to the :file:`public/images` directory.